gnif/LookingGlass/doc/module.rst

 The module will create the ``/dev/kvmfr0`` node, which represents the KVMFR interface.
 To use the interface, you need permission to access it by
-either: creating a udev rule to ensure your user can read and write to it, or simply change its ownership manually, ie:
+either: creating a udev rule to ensure your user can read and write to it, or simply change its ownership manually, i.e.:

 .. code:: bash